FOSSEE/st-scripts/embellishing_a_plot/script.rst

 ..
 R1

-Welcome to the tutorial on Embellishing Plots.
+Welcome to the tutorial on "Embellishing a Plot".

 ..
 L2